15 Foods You Never Knew Had an Expiration Date

 Did you know that these so-called "non-perishable" foods actually have an expiration date?
 Now is a good time to take a peek in the pantry to see if you have any of these items; they may be past their prime.

 Something like flour should last forever, right?
 Wrong!
 In general, you can keep it for six to eight months past its “best by” date, but whole wheat flour will go rancid more quickly because of the essential oils from the grain.
 If it has an unpleasant odor or taste, it’s time to throw the bag away.
+Learn if the flour goes bad with time.

 Did you know that yeast is actually a living organism?
 So it makes sense that older yeast would be slower to rise.
 You can hold onto the packets for a few months past their printed expiration date, but you should use them within six months of opening the package.
 If the yeast turns dark brown and clumps together, it’s definitely past its prime.